 Videx; Videx EC

-- Do not give this drug with stavudine.
-Deadly acid health problems have happened in pregnant women who were taking this drug and stavudine with certain other HIV drugs.
-If you have questions, talk with your child’s doctor.
+- Do not take this drug with stavudine.
+Deadly acid health problems have happened in pregnant women taking this drug and stavudine with certain other HIV drugs.
+If you have questions, talk with your doctor.

 - This drug may cause very bad and sometimes deadly pancreas problems (pancreatitis).
-This could happen in children at any time during care.
+This may happen soon after use as well as many years after use.
 Signs of pancreatitis include belly pain, upset stomach, throwing up, or not feeling hungry.
-Call your child’s doctor right away if your child has any of these signs.
+Call your doctor right away if you have any of these signs.

 - It is used to treat HIV infection.

-- If your child is taking any of these drugs: Allopurinol or ribavirin.
+- If you are taking any of these drugs: Allopurinol or ribavirin.

 This is not a list of all drugs or health problems that interact with this drug.